viam-labs/ble-managed/socks-forwarder/README.md

 * Make sure `bluetoothctl` is not open during proxy operation since this can mess with the rust based agent.

 * Phone stuck in connecting even though it looks like the devices are connected:
-No known workaround other than to se `bluetoothctl` (`remove`) and phone to unpair from each other.
+No known workaround other than to use `bluetoothctl` (`remove`) and phone to unpair from each other.
 Could write a script that disconnects from all devices on the linux side periodically.